Managing our Workplace Health Safety & Environmental Responsibilities

 The workplace health and safety of our people and the preservation of the environment in which we operate are core values at CSR.

-Consistent with this, CSR will strive to achieve zero harm, in respect to work health, safety and the environment by:
+Consistent with this, CSR will strive to achieve zero harm, in respect to workplace health, safety and the environment by:

 - Establishing measurable WHSE objectives and targets, recognising and celebrating their achievement;

-- Identifying , assessing and controlling hazards and impacts, and adopting an approach that will strive to eliminate or reduce the risk to an acceptable level;
+- Identifying, assessing and controlling hazards and adopting a proactive approach that will strive to eliminate or reduce the risk to an acceptable level;

-- Informing employees, contractors, visitors and the public of these hazards and impacts, that may cause potential harm to them; our business and/or our environment;
+- Communicating with employees, contractors, visitors and external stakeholders of hazards and aspects that may impact them; our business and/or the environment;

 - Providing appropriate workplace health, safety and environmental training to employees and contractors;

-- Consulting and communicating with employees and contractors to continually improve the work health, safety and environmental performance in our workplaces.
+- Consulting with employees and contractors, and communicating with external stakeholders to continually improve the workplace health, safety and environmental performance in our workplaces.

 CSR Work Health, Safety and Environment Standards